 Site: Asheville, N.C.
 (Justice Center)

-ASHEVILLE, N.C. – The High Point University volleyball team made it back-to-back weekend sweeps with its third consecutive victory in straight sets with a 3-0 win over UNC Asheville Thursday afternoon (Feb.
-18).
+ASHEVILLE, N.C. – The High Point University volleyball team picked up its second consecutive victory in straight sets with a 3-0 win over UNC Asheville Wednesday afternoon (Feb.
+17).